bleepr/bleepr.github.io/nantas.markdown

 building a website, so we decided to employ a widely used industry Flask plugin called `flask-login` to provide sessions management to the portal.
-With this not only we bootstrapped that feature relatively quickly, but relying on well tested features meant that most of the work ended up being about understanding and using the interface for user management without having to worry about writing up the functionality from scratch.
-The addition of users was done using JSON
+With this not only we bootstrapped that feature relatively quickly, but relying on well tested code meant that most of the work ended up being about understanding and using the interface for user management without having to worry about writing up the functionality from scratch.
+All the data was securely encoded and transmitted using the API.

 #### Dashboard

-The main page of the portal was designed to show the staff the situation of the restaurant at the time of use.
+The main page of the portal was designed to show the staff the state of the restaurant at the time of use.
 To provide a quick reference to the user we decided to place a map of the restaurant in the dashboard; this map would then show information such as booked and used tables, active Bleeprs and